abijithvjn/mstackx/README.md

       git clone https://github.com/abijithvjn/mstack.git

-Create one key named "mstackx" and keep it in ansible directory Create bucket to keep terraform state.
+Create one key named "mstackx" and keep it in ansible directory

+Create bucket to keep terraform state.

-Replace the bucket in terraform "main.tf" file in resource folder
+Replace the bucketname in terraform "main.tf" file in resource folder

+Then a commit is required on top of this. <SO NOT REUSABLE>

       cd <repo-home>/ansible
       ansible-playbook playbook/local.yml